 We’ve got the tools to take you there

 Satellite technology creates new commercial opportunities, all the way from telecommunications to scientific research and retail.
 And they are already here, shaping the way we navigate, communicate and understand our planet in new ways.
 They are capable of for example observing the Arctic and Antarctic regions, previously reachable only by expensive traditional satellites.

 Mission: Hello World

 “The technology shouldn’t be scary,” we said when we started exploring robotics.
 Now we’re doing the same thing with satellites.

-We’re launching Finland’s first commercially built nanosatellite, Reaktor Hello World, in the fourth quarter of 2018.
-The goal is not only to learn about the process and experiment with the software, but also to share the key learnings with everyone.
+We launched Finland’s first commercially built nanosatellite, Reaktor Hello World, on Thursday 29th of Novemer 2018.
+The goal was not only to learn about the process and experiment with the software, but also to share the key learnings with everyone.

 Reach out to Space